K18: The Million Eyes of Sumuru

 Snap-on hair of Frankie Avalon.

 Possibly a reference to the Snap-on tool company, founded in 1920 and famous for developing interchangeable parts for socket wrenches.
-Also, possibly a reference to the ever-present ads for Lee Press-on Nails.
+Also, possibly a reference to Lee Press-on Nails—artificial fingernails with an adhesive backing—which were advertised constantly with low-budget TV commercials during the 1980s.
+While similar products are still available, Lee Press-On Nails, and their maker, Lee Pharmaceuticals, are no more.

 The cold fusion’s almost done.